 Today’s team review comes from Terry, she blogs at http://terrytylerbookreviews.blogspot.co.uk/

-Terry chose to read and review Rosetta by Simon Cornish
+Terry chose to read and review Any Man Joe by Robert Leigh

-Reviewed by me as part of Rosie Amber’s Book Review Team
+Reviewed by me for Rosie Amber’s Review Team